-Any new wiring must be inspected and tested by the caretaker before power is applied.
+Any new wiring must be inspected and tested by the maintenance before power is applied.

-Any equipment found to be faulty in use must be immediately taken out of use and given to maintenance to ensure that it does not inadvertently come back into use.
-Maintenance will, depending on the nature of the fault, either repair the item or report it to the Headteacher as unrepairable.
+Any equipment found to be faulty in use must be immediately taken out of use and given to the maintenance to ensure that it does not inadvertently come back into use.
+The maintenance will, depending on the nature of the fault, either repair the item or report it to the Headteacher as unrepairable.